odoo/owl/doc/component.md

 ```

 In this example, the `ParentWidget`'s template creates a widget `MyWidget` just
 after the span.
+The `info` key will be added to the subwidget's props.
+Each
+props is a string which represents a javascript (QWeb) expression, so it is
+dynamic.
+If it is necessary to give a string, this can be done by quoting it:
+`someString="'somevalue'"`.
+See the
-See the [QWeb](qweb.md) documentation for more information on the
+[QWeb](qweb.md) documentation for more information on the `t-widget` directive.
-`t-widget` directive.

 Note that the rendering context for the template is the widget itself.
 This means
 that the template can access `state`, `props`, `env`, or any methods defined in the widget.